 The economic well-being of farm operator households is not equivalent to the financial performance of the associated farm business or of the farm sector generally.
 Several stakeholders in addition to farm operators—such as landlords and contractors—have a claim on the net value that agriculture adds to the economy.
 In addition, farm operator households often have nonfarm investments, jobs, and other links to the nonfarm economy.
 Key indicators of economic well-being include:

 - On-farm sources—income from the farm business—are determined by farm costs and returns, based on prices of inputs and outputs.
 These costs and receipts often vary from year to year, with a significant number of farm households reporting negative farm income in any given year.

 - Off-farm sources—including wage income, nonfarm business earnings, dividends, and transfers—are the main contributors to income for most farm operator households in the United States, including the majority of residential and intermediate farm households (see glossary for definitions).
-On average, these households derive less than half their income from farming and are not as affected by changes in farming costs and returns as are large commercial farms, but they may be more susceptible to changes in the broader economy.
+These households derive less than half their income from farming and are not as affected by changes in farming costs and returns as are large commercial farms but may be more susceptible to changes in the broader economy.

 - Health insurance